Search

 Tip #1: Use Your Salary Bank for First Card

 Banks trust existing customers.
-If your salary credits to HDFC Bank, your approval odds for HDFC cards are 40-60% higher than other banks.
+If your salary is credited to HDFC Bank, your approval odds for HDFC cards are 40-60% higher than those of other banks.

 Action: Check what cards your salary bank offers before looking elsewhere.